 Katey Einterz Owen

-Katey Einterz Owen leads two global health programs at the foundation: Vaccine Development and Neglected Tropical Diseases.
-She also serves as co-chair of the executive council of the Gates - Life Sciences CEO Roundtable, facilitating Bill Gates’ collective interactions with life sciences CEOs.
+Katey Einterz Owen leads two global health programs at the foundation: Vaccine Development and Surveillance and Neglected Tropical Diseases.
+She also has responsibility for the Gates - Life Sciences CEO Roundtable, which facilitates Bill Gates’ collective interactions with pharmaceutical industry CEOs.

-The Vaccine Development team works with partners across sectors to spur innovation and improve execution and sustainability in the development, commercialization, and distribution of safe and affordable vaccines for the lowest-income countries.
-Disease targets include polio, COVID-19, pneumonia, respiratory syncytial virus, influenza, HIV, malaria, tuberculosis, human papillomavirus, rotavirus, typhoid, and shigella.
+The Vaccine Development team works with partners across sectors to spur innovation and improve the development, commercialization, and distribution of safe and affordable vaccines for the lowest-income countries.
+Disease targets include polio, HIV, tuberculosis, malaria, respiratory diseases, and enteric diseases.

 Katey joined the foundation in 2013 from the pharmaceutical industry, where she held leadership roles in vaccine development, manufacturing, and commercialization across a portfolio of vaccines.
-She combines a technical end-to-end view of product development, quality manufacturing, and distribution with a commercial understanding of the for-profit pharmaceutical business and the global systems required to serve low-income markets, coupled with a solutions-focused mindset and disposition.
+She combines a technical end-to-end perspective on product development, quality manufacturing, and distribution with an understanding of the for-profit pharmaceutical business and the global systems required to serve low-income markets.

 More about the foundation